-Planning an Effective Post Market Surveillance Program for Medical Devices
+Planning an Effective Post Market Surveillance Program for Medical Devices and Combination Products

 Regulatory authorities expect manufacturers to have a PMS plan for each device family, and for the feedback obtained to be used effectively in managing device-associated risks.
 The ideal PMS program should not only gather data relative to current production, but also identify consumer needs for continued product development.

-The course will concentrate on European requirements, in particular the significantly increased PMS requirements under the MDR, but will also touch on US FDA expectations, and the links between PMS and vigilance reporting.
+The course will focus on European requirements, in particular the significantly increased PMS requirements under the MDR, but will also touch on US FDA expectations, and the links between PMS and vigilance reporting.
 In addition, under the MDR, transition periods differ, depending on the exact circumstance of device classification and notified body certification involved.
 This course will provide the knowledge to allow delegates to develop their own PMS strategies to meet MDR requirements and will include ample time for delegate interaction and discussion.

 Who should attend?

-Post-market surveillance touches many functions within the medical device industry, so personnel from the following functions will benefit from the course:
+Post market surveillance touches many functions within the medical device industry, so personnel from the following functions will benefit from the course:

 - Quality Assurance